 In determining how services and other courses of action should be planned and delivered the Council is increasingly engaging with internal and external stakeholders.
-The Council fosters effective relationships, collaborative working and contractual arrangements with other public, private, and
+The Council fosters effective

 E. Developing the entity's capacity, including the capability of its leadership and the individuals within it